Paul Castro

-Paul Castro (born March 12, 1975 in Bronx, New York) is an American screenwriter and educator.
-He's best known for the musical fantasy, August Rush.
-Former Disney CEO/President Michael Eisner said of Castro, "What clearly resonates with me is Paul's love and dedication to great storytelling.
-He is a practical artist, yet highly imaginative and talented."
+Paul Castro is an American screenwriter and educator.
+He is best known for the musical fantasy, August Rush.

 Early life

-Castro graduated #1 from UCLA's legendary film school and before that attended military school during his high-school years.
+Castro graduated #1 from UCLA's film school and before that attended military school during his high-school years.
 He later wrote a script about a nun he met in grade school named Sister Eileen.
 Castro was a world-class soccer player, earned a full soccer scholarship to college and played in Brazil.

 Career

 Castro received his master of fine arts from the UCLA School of Theater, Film, and Television in 2000, where he graduated first in his class.
 While pursuing his degree, Castro was a finalist for the Coca-Cola Refreshing Filmmaker's Award for directing and producing his original screenplay Healing, and landed a three-picture screenwriting deal worth $1 million.
 After graduating from UCLA, Castro became a professional screenwriter in Los Angeles.
 His movies have starred Robin Williams, John Travolta, and other A-List movie stars.